 Sixty of the crew are Australian, including 14 Queenslanders.

-Also, Canadian Ryan Barkey, 27, who lived in Airlie for the past two years, was inspire to join the race as ‘Mate’ after watching the Clipper Race yachts arrive at Abell Point Marina in 2018.
+Also, Canadian Ryan Barkey, 27, who lived in Airlie for the past two years, was inspire to join the race as ‘Mate’ after watching the Clipper Race yachts arrive at Coral Sea Marina Resort in 2018.

 “Of all the races, this is the one I most want to win.
 It was a spectacle seeing the boats arrive through the islands.
 I’m excited for it to be me on the boats this time,” he said.